-- 1.1 This report presents the detail of the 2019/20 budget, the 5 year Medium Term Financial Strategy (MTFS) from 2019/20 to 2023/24 which includes the revenue budget, the proposed capital programme, the Transformation Strategy and Programme and the Capital and Investment Strategy.
-The Transformation Strategy is the Council's Efficiency Statement (See Section 7 of the MTFS) which we are required to produce to accord with the requirements of the four year financial settlement with the Government.
-Cabinet are asked to consider the attached budget and strategies and to make recommendations to Full Council. - 1.2 It should be noted that this report, and subsequent recommendations for Full Council, incorporates the final Local Government Finance Settlement.
+- 1.1 This report presents the detail of the 2019/20 budget, the 5 year Medium Term Financial Strategy (MTFS) from 2019/20 to 2023/24 which includes the revenue budget, the proposed capital programme, the Transformation Strategy and Programme and the Capital and Investment Strategy (with associated prudential indicators).
+The Transformation Strategy (also the Council's Efficiency Statement see Section 7 of the MTFS) which we are required to produce to accord with the requirements of the four year financial settlement with the Government.
+2019/20 being the last year of this settlement. - 1.2 Cabinet have considered the attached budget and strategies, and recommended their acceptance by Council along with the resultant decisions regarding Rushcliffe's Band D Council Tax and Special Expenses for 2019/20.
+The Corporate Governance Group has also recommended the Capital and Investment Strategy for adoption by Full Council. - 1.3 The final financial settlement has been received from Central Government with no significant changes from the draft settlement.

-2. Recommendation
+2. Recommendations